Skip to main content

 }

-The plugin will begin download and installing the mod if you have previously called ModInstallationManagement.Active() the mod will be added to the download queue and installed.
+If you have previously called ModInstallationManagement.Active(), the UGC will be added to the download queue and installed.

-To install purchased mods the user should be subscribed to them (this happens automatically on purchase), and they will be automatically installed and updated after enabling mod management.
-See Installing Mods in the Getting Started guide for more information.
+To install purchased UGC, the user needs to be subscribed to the UGC they have purchased (this happens automatically on purchase).
+The UGC will also be automatically installed and updated after enabling UGC management.
+See Installing UGC for more information.

-To get a list of all of the authenticated user's purchased mods, use the synchronous method User.Current.ModRepository.GetPurchased():
+To get a list of all of the authenticated user's purchased UGC, use the synchronous method User.Current.ModRepository.GetPurchased():

 void GetUserPurchases()